jmyrberg/jmyrberg-website/README.md

 * Main logic written in Vue.js, object storage is used for saved lists

+### Finscraper

+* Tool that fetches content from popular Finnish websites with spiders, and allows user to download scraped items into Excel or JSON

+* Provides a serverless spider through [finscraper](https://github.com/jmyrberg/finscraper) - a library that I have developed

 ### Maximum Flows

 * Tool that optimizes the flows of a network which the user can create in the web browser